2006 Act Companies

 There are additional restrictions imposed upon individuals and companies who provide services with respect to the formation, sale, transfer, disposal and operation of companies under the Financial Services Act 2008.

 Forming a limited company is not a decision that should be taken lightly and choosing the type of company that is right for your circumstances requires very careful consideration.
 If you are not sure which type of company will best suit your needs, consider seeking advice from one of the Island’s professional advisors.
 Getting it right from the start could save you a lot of trouble and inconvenience.

-Ready-made companies are available from a number of sources, including corporate service providers who are licensed by the Commission to undertake such work.
+Ready-made companies are available from a number of sources, including corporate service providers who are licensed by the Authority to undertake such work.
 Their professional directory contains a full list of licensed corporate service providers.
 Should you qualify as a Registered Agent, you will first need to obtain approval of your proposed company name from the Companies Registry.
 Sections 11 & 12 of the Act provide guidance for company names/restrictions that will apply when choosing your company name.
 Once your chosen name has been approved (3 month approval period), you will need to complete the following documents and send them to the Companies Registry with the appropriate fee payable.

 Memorandum of association

 This document must set out:

 - the company name;

 - the address of the first registered office of the company;

 - the name of the first registered agent of the company;